© 2021 Eastwood Uniting Church Musical Society Inc.

 Today, the Society continues this avenue of indirect donations by offering charity groups the opportunity to sell tickets on their own behalf and thus raise money for their own special projects.

-EUCMS has enjoyed the reputation for many years of being one of the best organised and smoothly run amateur theatrical societies in Sydney, and this is undoubtedly due to the dedication and loyalty of its members at all levels over the past fifty years.
+EUCMS has enjoyed the reputation for many years of being one of the best organised and smoothly run amateur theatrical societies in Sydney, and this is undoubtedly due to the dedication and loyalty of its members at all levels over the past 50 years and beyond.

 With the continuing support of the Eastwood Uniting Church, audiences and members, the Society cannot fail to prosper in the years ahead.